apache/arrow/docs/source/cpp/acero/overview.rst

 A Declaration is a blueprint for an ExecNode.
 Declarations can be combined into a graph to form the blueprint for an ExecPlan.
 A Declaration describes the computation that needs to be done but is not actually responsible for carrying out the computation.
-In this way, a Declaration is analgous to an expression.
+In this way, a Declaration is analogous to an expression.
 It is expected that Declarations will need to be converted to and from various query representations (e.g. Substrait).
 The Declaration objects are the public API, combined with the DeclarationToXyz methods, are the current public API for Acero.